nuxt/docs/en/guide/commands.md

 `nuxt generate` still needs SSR engine during build/generate time While having the pro that all of our pages are pre rendered and having a high SEO and page load score, the content is generated at *build time*.
-For example, we can't use it for applications were their content depends on user authentication or a real time API (at least for the first load).
+For example, we can't use it for applications where content depends on user authentication or a real time API (at least for the first load).

 The SPA idea is simple!
 When spa mode is enabled using `mode: 'spa'` or `--spa` flag and we run build, generation automatically starts after the build, but this time without pages content and only common meta and resource links.